bifurcationkit/BifurcationKitDocs.jl/docs/src/Predictors.md

 This algorithm is parametrized by `alg = Polynomial(Fred, n, k, v0)` where `pred::AbstractTangentComputation` is the tangent predictor used only for the first $k$ solutions before the polynomial predictor is operational and `v0` is an example of guess.
 More information is available in [`Polynomial`](@ref).

-[^Waugh]: > Waugh, Illingworth, and Juniper, “Matrix-Free Continuation of Limit Cycles for Bifurcation Analysis of Large Thermoacoustic Systems.”

 ## 4. Multiple predictor (aka `pmcont` in `pde2path`)